frictionlessdata/datapackage/specs/table-schema.md

       <code>string</code>
     </td>
     <td>
       A regular expression that can be used to test field values.
 If the regular expression matches then the value is valid.
-The values of this field `MUST` conform to the standard [XML Schema regular expression syntax](http://www.w3.org/TR/xmlschema-2/#regexs).
+The values of this field <code>MUST</code> conform to the standard [XML Schema regular expression syntax](http://www.w3.org/TR/xmlschema-2/#regexs).
     </td>
   </tr>
   <tr>